osm-search/Nominatim/docs/Import_and_update.md

          @define('CONST_Use_US_Tiger_Data', true);

+  6. Apply the new settings:

+        ./utils/setup.php --create-functions --enable-diff-updates --create-partition-functions

 Be warned that the import can take a very long time, especially if you import all of the US.
+The entire US adds about 10GB to your database.

 Updates